 We have IT departments at varying skill levels all across campus.
 In one department, it may be a part-time person.
 In another college, we may have a full staff of 10 people.
 The fact that anybody with any skill level can use the Web Profile module is really helpful.
 They can just go in there and drag and drop.
 And when they decide to change something, they don’t have to go into the code.
 They can spend time focusing on the report that outlines the data included in the web profiles rather than what they’re going to look like on Safari, or Edge, or Chrome.
 Having it this way is much better than having to go in and hack through the code to put it together.

 Weisz: When you think about faculty web profiles, our IT department, programmers and IR department are already under a very, very heavy load.
 The Web Profiles module was really a no-brainer.
 Within 10 or 15 minutes I had a pretty good looking template that we used to demo web profiles to some of our administration.

-Interested in seeing the no-coding approach to faculty web profiles that leverages the data you capture in Digital Measures?
+Interested in seeing the no-coding approach to faculty web profiles that leverages the data you capture in Faculty Success (formerly Digital Measures)?
 We’re happy to schedule a demo.